Shenzhen Campus

 Undergraduate

-A wide array of study choices from accounting, economics, finance, innovation and information management, to strategy and management and marketing
+A wide array of study choices, from accounting, economics, finance, innovation and information management, to strategy management, and marketing.

 Executive Education

-Specialise in providing training programmes to senior and top executives to inculcate cutting-edge knowledge so as to drive change, lead and strategize in their organisations
+Specialist training programmes for senior and top executives that inculcate cutting-edge knowledge to drive change, lead, and strategise in their organisations.

 Undergraduate

-A wide array of study choices from accounting, economics, finance, innovation and information management, to strategy and management and marketing
+A wide array of study choices, from accounting, economics, finance, innovation and information management, to strategy management, and marketing.

 Executive Education

-Specialise in providing training programmes to senior and top executives to inculcate cutting-edge knowledge so as to drive change, lead and strategize in their organisations
+Specialist training programmes for senior and top executives that inculcate cutting-edge knowledge to drive change, lead, and strategise in their organisations.

 Undergraduate

-Get to know more about your programme, the services and the extraordinary experience that we offer
+Learn more about your programme, services, and the extraordinary experiences we offer!

 Postgraduate

-Get to know more about your programme, the services and the extraordinary experience that we offer
+Learn more about your programme, services, and the extraordinary experiences we offer!

 Career Development

-Check and find out what HKU Business School can assist you in pursuing your dream job
+Find out how our Business School can support you in landing your dream job!

 Giving to the School

 Contributions from alumni and friends are essential to the advancement of the school.
-It supports our teaching, research, and other learning initiatives
+This supports our teaching, research, and other learning initiatives.

 Alumni Services

-Build the new connections within the alumni community and explore resources and collaboration opportunities
+Build new connections within the alumni community and explore resources and collaboration opportunities.

 Mentorship Programme

-Nurture the next generation of business leaders by providing career advice and sharing your valuable experiences to undergraduate students
+Nurture the next generation of business leaders by providing career advice and sharing your valuable experiences with current students.

 Career Development

-Connect you to the talent pool of elite business students
+Connects you to the talent pool of elite business students.

 Corporate Collaboration